Edenton, North Carolina: Historic Edenton

 Harriet Jacobs and her brother John were born into slavery in Edenton in 1813 and 1815, respectively.
 They, and later Harriet's children, were baptized at St.Paul's.
 Their early childhood was centered around Horniblow's tavern, the town's only colonial hotel, on the northern side of East King Street, just west of Chowan County Courthouse.
 Twelve-year old John Jacobs was sold at public auction in 1828, probably at Market House (junction Water Street / Broad Street).
 Both siblings became enslaved to an abusive master, the local physician, Dr. James Norcom, living with him at his house on West Eden Street.
 In 1835, Harriet Jacobs went into hiding in the house of her grandmother, a freedwoman, on the northern side of West King Street, a few steps from Broad Street.
 She famously had to stay there concealed in a crawl space for seven years before she was finally able to escape to New York, where she wrote Incidents in the Life of a Slave Girl, now considered an "American classic".

 In 1862, during the Civil War, the Albemarle Artillery was recruited at Edenton by a local attorney named William Badham Jr. Its guns were cast from bronze bells taken from courthouse and churches in the Edenton area.
 Known as the Edenton Bell Battery, its four howitzers were named the Columbia, St. Paul, Fannie Roulac, and Edenton.
 Two of the guns, the St. Paul and Edenton, have been returned to Edenton and can now be seen at Edenton's waterfront park.

 Edenton enjoyed an economic revival beginning in 1890 led by lumbering, an 1898 cotton mill, and a 1909 peanut-processing plant.
+The J. H. Leary building, constructed in 1894, was owned by Josephine Leary, an African American real estate entrepreneur.

 Edenton is the home of the 1886 Roanoke River Lighthouse.
 The lighthouse is called a screw-pile design because of its original support system.
 Each piling was literally screwed into the river or sound bottom so they would not pull out in heavy storms and hurricanes.
 The Roanoke River Lighthouse, now located at Edenton, is believed to be the last extant example in the United States of a rectangular frame building built for a screw-pile base.
 The lighthouse was in commission from 1887 until 1941.

 Edenton is home to numerous early houses and public buildings, including the Cupola House.
 It was designated a National Historic Landmark in 1970, a designation also accorded the 1776 Chowan County Courthouse.
 The courthouse is still used for official court events.
 The city is home to the oldest house still in existence in North Carolina, constructed in 1719 before the establishment of the city.

-Edenton achieved international notoriety for the Little Rascals Day Care sexual abuse case, the subject of journalist Ofra Bikel's award-winning trilogy of documentaries: Innocence Lost (1991), Innocence Lost: The Verdict (1993), and Innocence Lost: The Plea (1997).
+Edenton achieved international notoriety for the Little Rascals Day Care sexual abuse case, the subject of journalist Ofra Bikel's award-winning trilogy of Frontline documentaries: Innocence Lost (1991), Innocence Lost: The Verdict (1993), and Innocence Lost: The Plea (1997).